 In the year 2004, a Wisconsin Master’s student in Food and Nutrition Sciences by the name of Richard Mokua, was researching the benefits of a traditional food of his Kenyan Kenyan community, a fermented milk called “Amasi.”
 This was one of his favorite cultured foods that he grew up with in his childhood.
 He observed that children who consumed Amasi were less susceptible to diarrhoea.
 His observations paved way for his Master’s thesis, results of which, were nonetheless, intriguing: not only does Amasi kill E. coli bacteria, but does it much faster than cultured yogurt.

-As an experiment, Mokua used commercial milk, commercial yogurt and Amasi from his hometown in Kenya.
-He inoculated all three with the E Coli bacteria.
+As an experiment, Mokua used commercial milk, commercial yogurt and

 He found that regular milk was a fertilizer that allowed E Coli to grow stronger.
 The yogurt, on the other hand, with some active bacteria was able to slightly reduce the E Coli strains.
 Whereas, Amasi was able to dominate the E Coli and kill it very quickly.
 In this case, the primary difference between regular commercial yogurt and the Amasi was the amount of lactic acid bacteria.
 Lactic acid bacteria, including lactobacillus, is recognized as an important probiotic in human health and Amasi happens to be loaded with it.
 The lactic acid bacteria in Amasi helps protect the Amasi itself from an assault by pathogens.
 Likewise, it protects our gut.